 Location: 40213 Düsseldorf, Germany

-If you love gardens, then check out the oldest park in Düsseldorf: Hofgarten.
-Located in the heart of the city, it is perfect for a leisurely stroll or jog.
+If you love gardens, check out the oldest park in Düsseldorf: Hofgarten.
+Located in the city’s heart, it is perfect for a stroll or jog.

 The park hosts several events throughout the year, such as the springtime Cherry Blossom Festival and several summer concerts.
 If you love bird-watching, bring your binoculars to spot some of the park’s feathered inhabitants.
 Peacocks, swans, and parakeets roam around, which makes for great photo opportunities.